charlesetc/lab-notes/lab.md

 libray](https://github.com/charlesetc/expect-def) for Python.
 I've been writing python for my part-time work recently and am trying to get it to a place I'm happy with.
 I am beginning to understand why it's been so popular.
-I'm hoping to develop better editor integration, to make things feel a bit more dynamic and malleable.
-The expect tests are definitely a step in the right direction!
+I'm hoping to develop better editor integration, to make things feel a bit more dynamic, minimal, malleable.
+The expect tests feel like a step in the right direction!
-We'll see how this goes.
+We'll see how it goes.

 One very pleasantly surprising thing was the ease of releasing a pip package with [hatch](https://hatch.pypa.io/latest/).
 Things took a lot less time and